-By the end of 2020, we aim to reach 100,000 clients and through the impact on their lives, their dependants and their local communities, bring benefit to over half a million individuals.
+By the end of 2020, we aim to reach 100,000 clients and through the impact on their lives, their dependents and their local communities, bring benefit to over half a million individuals.
 To reach this figure, we’ll need to accelerate our current rate of growth, and for that we need your help.
 Read our latest Impact Report, which is themed around the topic of growth, by clicking here.

 Where it all started